The (Limited) Effect of Viscosity in Multiphase Turbulent Mixing: Numerical setup

 \subsubsection{The planar slab}

-To understand how the critical viscosity at which the KHI is suppressed changes as a function of the overdensity, we use a modified version of the numerical setup suggested by \citet{Lecoanet_2015}, which provide a benchmark for the growth of the KHI in grid codes.
-We create a 2D domain with a resolution of $320\times320$ in the $\hat{x}$ and $\hat{y}$ directions respectively, with periodic boundary conditions with dimensions $L_x = 256$ and $L_y = 256$.
-The density and velocity profiles satisfy:
+To understand how the critical viscosity at which the KHI is suppressed changes as a function of the overdensity, we used a modified version of the numerical setup suggested by \citet{Lecoanet_2015}, which provides a benchmark for the growth of the KHI in grid codes.
+We created a 2D domain with a resolution of $320\times320$ in the $\hat{x}$ and $\hat{y}$ directions, respectively, with periodic boundary conditions with dimensions $L_x = 256$ and $L_y = 256$.
+The density and velocity profiles satisfy